Ibex Women's Nomad Jogger Review: Merino Wool Travel Staple

 - The slim-fit design with collared ankles gives them a more polished look than typical joggers.

+- Keep in mind that they run long and slim: petite women like me may find a challenge in finding the right size.
 These joggers strike the perfect balance between comfort and style for travel, making them ideal for long flights, active sightseeing, and casual dining.
 I’d recommend them if you read the above and decide that your body type would be suitable for how they fit in reality!

 🎒 Found the right gear?